raday146/Pacmen-Java-Gui/README.md

 ## :ghost:  How to operate
- After downloading the files, run the file "StartGame.java" and The game will start and then you will be able to play.
+ After downloading the files, run the file "StartGame.java" and The game will start, and then you will be able to play.

 ## :ghost: :ghost:
 <img src=https://user-images.githubusercontent.com/57037365/114316707-52be1080-9b0d-11eb-8058-8a7934ad35a9.jpg width="400" height="300">